dotnet/runtime/src/libraries/System.Text.RegularExpressions/src/dotnet-regular-expressions.md

 * Represents an executable regular expression with some utility static methods
 * Several protected fields and methods but no derived classes exist in this implementation (see [Extensibility](#Extensibility) section above).
 * Constructor sets `RegexCode` using `RegexParser` and `RegexWriter`; then, if `RegexOptions.Compiled`, compiles and holds a `RegexRunnerFactory` and clears `RegexCode`; these steps only need to be done once for this `Regex` object
+* Thread-safe: no state changes are visible from concurrent threads after construction
 * Various public entry points converge on `Run()` which uses the held `RegexRunner` if any; if none or in use, creates another with the held `RegexRunnerFactory` if any; if none, interprets with held `RegexCode`
 * All static methods (such as `Regex.Match`) attempt to find a pre-existing `Regex` object for the requested pattern and options in the `RegexCache`.
-This is legitimate, since after construction, `Regex` options are thread-safe.
-If there is a cache hit, execution can begin immediately.
+This is legitimate, since `Regex` options are thread-safe.
+If there is a cache hit, execution can begin immediately; if not, the cache is populated first.
+If the caller uses an instance instead of a static method, they are effectively performing the same caching themselves

 ### RegexOptions (public)

 * `RightToLeft` is supported throughout, but as the less common case it is less optimized.
 * `ExplicitCapture` is off by default: this is relevant to performance, as often patterns contain parentheses as a useful grouping mechanism, for example `(something){1,3}` is easier to type than the non capturing form `(?:something){1,3}`.
 Because explicit capture is off by default, the engine in this case will capture `something` even if it was not needed.
+* There are other various options, `CaseInsensitive` in particular is commonly used

 ### MatchEvaluator (public)